 Deafness affects 10-12% of Dalmatian puppies.
-It is prone to urinary stones and skin allergies (especially to synthetic fibers in carpets and upholstery) are also sometimes inherited.
+They are prone to urinary stones and skin allergies (especially to synthetic fibers in carpets and upholstery).
 Veterinarians may recommend a low protein diet for this breed to prevent urinary tract problems.
 To minimize the risk of your Dalmatian developing any hereditary health issues, you should buy a dog from a reputable breeder.

 The Dalmatian is not an ideal dog for apartment dwellers unless it can be taken out for a brisk walk or run several times a day.
 It is very active indoors and will do best with at least an average-sized yard.
 This breed should not be kept outside in the cold.
 The Dalmatian is a very energetic breed and needs daily romps to prevent destructiveness.
 It loves to run!

 Be ahead of the Crowd when a new Dalmatian is available